PnL (Profit and Loss)

 For each position, we compute:

-• Cost basis — the total USDC spent buying outcome tokens for this position (sum of all buy fills)
+- Cost basis — the total USDC spent buying outcome tokens for this position (sum of all buy filled orders)

-• Payout — for resolved markets, the terminal settlement (winning tokens pay $1, losing pay $0).
-For open markets, the current value of held tokens at live Gamma mid-prices (updated every 15 minutes).
+- Payout — for resolved markets, the terminal settlement (winning tokens pay $1, losing pay $0).
+For open markets, the current value of held tokens at current market mid-prices.

 A trader's total PnL is the sum across all their positions (resolved and open).